Skip to main content

 Perfect for a Taste of the Country

 Sugarloaf Mountain is a hidden gem in the Maryland countryside.
 Offering three hiking trails, this peaceful hiking spot is lesser known than others.
 Hop on the Northern Peaks Trail at the parking lot for a serene 5-mile walk with wooded paths and vista points, as well as spots for a picnic.
 Horseback riders will enjoy the 7-mile trail on the mountain.
-End your hike at one of the nearby wineries like Sugarloaf Mountain Vineyards or a visit to Soleado Lavendar Farm.
+End your hike at one of the nearby wineries like Sugarloaf Mountain Vineyards or a visit to Soleado Lavender Farm.

 Shenandoah National Park